Dermagraft Helps Heal Diabetic Foot Ulcers

 - Ulcers that extend deeper into the skin where the blood vessels are, but do not involve tendon, muscle, joint capsule, or bone

 When Not to Use Dermagraft

 There are certain cases when Dermagraft should not be used, such as:

 People with diabetes are more likely to develop foot problems such as:

 - Changes in the skin of the feet, specifically drying and cracking

 - Nerve damage, which decreases feeling in the feet and allows wounds to occur unnoticed

 - Poor circulation, which makes fighting infection and wound healing difficult

-Patient Guide.
+Patient guide.
 Hannibal Regional Medical Group website.
-Available at: http://hannibalregionalmedicalgroup.org/Portals/0/dermagraft%5Fpatient%5Fguide.pdf.
-Published 2008.
-Accessed November 8, 2013.
+Available at: https://hannibalregionalmedicalgroup.org/Portals/0/dermagraft%5Fpatient%5Fguide.pdf.
+Published October 2008.
+Accessed August 22, 2017.